The Asylum Broadside

 Dorrac Elhorn

-AgnitioKnowledge · wisdom · time
+AgnitioKnowledge · time · foresight

 Corvus

-NequitiaDeception · secrets · shadow
+NequitiaDeception · secrets · the binding word

 Anton Verkel

-ProeliusStrength · judgment · war
+ProeliusStrength · judgment · the Balance

-Nick — St. Nicholas Cagier Bach
+St. Nicholas "Nick" Cagier Bach

 NoxDeath · darkness · hidden things